 The entity satisfies the criteria of being a qualifying entity as defined in FRS 102.
-Its financial statements are consolidated into the financial statements of Urban Splash Holdings Limited which are publicly available.
+Its financial statements are consolidated into the financial statements of Urban Splash Group Holdings Limited (formerly Urban Splash Newco One Limited) which are publicly available.
 As such, advantage has been taken of the following disclosure exemption available under paragraph 1.12 of FRS 102: